tahiri-lab/aPhyloGeo/paper/paper.md

 ## Similarity Methods

-Sequences with notable variability were specifically retained for analysis.
+Sequences with notable variability are specifically retained for analysis.
 The dissimilarity assessment between each sequence pair involved the application of an extensive set of 8 metrics: 1) **Hamming distance** [@labib2019hamming], 2) **Levenshtein distance** [@yujian2007normalized], 3) **Damerau-Levenshtein distance** [@zhao2019string], 4) **Jaro similarity** [@pradhan2015review], 5) **Jaro-Winkler similarity** [@pradhan2015review], 6) **Smith–Waterman similarity** [@waterman1978similarity], 7) **Jaccard similarity** [@bag2019efficient], and 8) **Sørensen-Dice similarity** [@li2020generic].

 # Conclusion

 The \textit{aPhyloGeo} pipeline provides an integrative framework for advanced co-analysis of genetic and climatic data, promoting simplicity and reproducibility.
 Future enhancements include clustering techniques and improved alignment methods, alongside novel metrics like quartet and bipartition distances for better genetic diversity assessment.
-Emphasizing software development best practices and open-source principles (e.g., [iPhyloGeo++](https://github.com/tahiri-lab/iPhyloGeo_plus_plus)), \textit{aPhyloGeo} ensures reliability and sets the stage for ongoing innovation.
+By emphasizing software development best practices and open-source principles, \textit{aPhyloGeo} ensures reliability and sets the stage for ongoing innovation.
+Notably, projects such as [iPhyloGeo++](https://github.com/tahiri-lab/iPhyloGeo_plus_plus) demonstrate the practical application and impact of aPhyloGeo in phylogeographic research.
+This underscores its utility and potential for broad adoption in the research community.
 By prioritizing user empowerment and comprehensive analysis, it aims to advance phylogeographic research and deepen our understanding of species-environment interactions.

 # Acknowledgements